-The Gingo is also excellent for towing.
-The tow release can be connected to the main carabiners or to the towing loops.
+The Gingo II is also excellent for towing.
+The tow release can be connected to the main carabiners or to the towing loops (with red colour).
 The best position to attach a tow release is to use a towing adapter, which slides over the lower ends of the risers of the paraglider.
 For further details refer to the documentation provided with your tow release or towing adaptor or ask a qualified towing instructor at your tow site.